qqqwda/pokemeow-autoplay/README.md

 ## Updates 📢 (Please check branch: [captcha-beta](https://github.com/qqqwda/pokemeow-autoplay/tree/captcha-beta))
 - **Captcha Solving Endpoint 🧩**: An update has been made to include an endpoint for Captcha Solving.
 This feature is now fully operational!
 - **New Captcha Solver API ✨**: We are excited to introduce a new API for captcha solving!
 You can find it here: [PokeMeow Captcha Solver](https://rapidapi.com/qqqwda/api/pokemeow-captcha-solver).
 Please note that this service might operate with some delay.
-We are in the process of integrating this API in our new code version.

 ## Captcha Solver Accuracy and Latency ⚙️🕒
 The captcha solver currently boasts around a 90% accuracy rate 🎯.
 However, expect some low latency due to hosting conditions 🐢.
 We are continuously working to improve this service for a smoother experience.